-- Click Repair to begin installation.
-If you get an alert that the software hasn't passed Windows Logo testing, click Continue Anyway.
+- Click Repair to start the installation.
+If you receive an alert stating that the software hasn't passed Windows Logo testing, click Continue Anyway.

-- After installation completes, click Finish, then click Yes when you're asked to restart your Mac.
+- After the installation has been completed, click Finish, then click Yes when you're asked to restart your Mac.

 If you can't download or save the Windows support software:

-- If the assistant doesn't see your USB flash drive, click Go Back and make sure that the drive is connected directly to the USB port on your Mac—not to a display, hub, or keyboard.
+- If the assistant doesn't see your USB flash drive, click Go Back and make sure the drive is connected directly to the USB port on your Mac — not to a display, hub or keyboard.
 Disconnect and reconnect the drive, then click Continue.

-- If the assistant says that it can't download the software because of a network problem, make sure that your Mac is connected to the Internet.
+- If the assistant states that it can't download the software because of a network problem, make sure your Mac is connected to the internet.

-- Make sure that your Mac meets the system requirements to install Windows using Boot Camp.
+- Make sure your Mac meets the system requirements to install Windows using Boot Camp.